Leftover Turkey Panini was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Plus, tips on how to roast a turkey.

 Don’t Forget To Remove The Giblet Packet!

 Before roasting a turkey, remove the neck and giblet packet.
 The first time I hosted Thanksgiving dinner, I accidentally left the neck and giblet packet inside.
+Oops.
 I was so embarrassed.

 Brush the outside of the turkey with melted butter (or spray lightly with cooking spray) and season with salt and pepper.